 Jello shots come in so many different colors and flavors.
 Those different variants make it easy to use them for just about any type of party.
 You could match the theme with colors, match the season with flavors, and just have a great time with jello shots.

-Jello shots are so much fun for parties and when you know how to make jello shots come out easier, you can look like a bartending pro!
+Jello shots are so much fun for parties, and when you know how to make jello shots come out easier, you can look like a bartending pro!
 Jello shots aren’t exactly shots that you just make and store until you need one after a long day at work.

 No, we grab a beer for that or a glass of wine.
 Jello shots are used for fun celebrations.
 You can be transported back to your college years or your early to mid-twenties with a single shot of spiked jello.

 But you will want to perfect your recipes before you celebrate anything with a shot of jello.
 The last thing you want is for you and your guests to grab a jello shot, try to take the shot, and the jello not come out of the shot cup.

-Make Jello Shots Come Out Easier
+How to Make Jello Shots Come Out Easier

 There are so many different jello shot recipes out there.
 These recipes all require a different ratio of water.
 The ratio will not only provide you with the proof of the drink you choose but could make a difference in how slippery the shot is.

 Using Shot Glasses